 Thank you to Angie for her insights.
 Merchants often get a bad rap as roadblocks to positive change.
 Angie brings a needed dose of empathy to the discussion.
 We could always do with more of that!

-In a follow-up article, we’ll sit down with another local organizer Madeleine Savit whose experience with merchant outreach complements Angie’s in some interesting ways.
-Their wisdom combined, Madeleine and Angie reveal a whole lot about how merchants really can be part and even drivers of positive change.
+In Part 2, we sit down with another local organizer Madeleine Savit whose experience with merchant outreach complements Angie’s in some interesting ways.
+Their wisdom combined, Madeleine and Angie reveal how merchants can be part, and even drivers, of positive change.